minity-script/minity/docs/SYNTAX.md

 /say Hello world
 ````

-Mclang has a small, but growing, set of builtin replacements for native commands, which allow you to easily use mclang goodies like advanced selector syntax, variables, etc. See below for details.
+Mclang has a small, but growing, set of builtin replacements for native commands, which allow you to easily use minity goodies like advanced selector syntax, variables, etc. See below for details.

-In other situations, when you have to use native minecraft commands, mclang can offer some help with replacement patterns in curly brackets:
+In other situations, when you have to use native minecraft commands, minity can offer some help with replacement patterns in curly brackets:

 ````
 /execute as {@armor_stand.is_marker} run say I'm a {?color} marker